You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Async Delegation and Agent Teams

-Tip 47 · Use Web and Mobile for Async Development
+Tip 47 · Develop Async with the Web and Mobile App

-Claude Code on web or mobile is the best way to hand off small features and bugs without blocking yourself.
-You can run multiple repos simultaneously, each in its own sandbox session.
-The critical habit: make output reviewable.
-After Claude finishes, use the web app to create a PR so changes can be reviewed and tested before merging.
+The web and mobile apps let Claude work on small features and bugs entirely in the background, across multiple repos simultaneously — each in its own sandbox session.
+The key is making output reviewable, not just done.
+After Claude finishes, create a PR so changes can be inspected and tested before merging.

 Tip 48 · Use the Claude Code GitHub Action

-The GitHub Action lets Claude operate directly inside GitHub — no terminal, no app required.
+The GitHub Action lets Claude run directly inside GitHub — no terminal, no Claude app needed.
 Tag Claude in issues or PRs and it can:

 • Fix bugs